HKUST-OCTAD-LAB/AirTrafficSim/docs/source/tutorial/weather.md

-# Using historic weather database
+# Using historical weather database

 AirTrafficSim can use [ECMWF ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview) as a weather data source.
 The `WeatherDemo` class in `environment/WeatherDemo.py` demonstrates how to set up `ERA5` weather mode in AirTrafficSim.